mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/plugin_and_rcp.md

 It supports the following options:

-- **scope**: save the preferences on application or project level
+- **scope**: save the preferences on the application or project level
 - **help topic**: The help topic is an internal identifier that can link a page in the MPS documentation.
   Example: `preferences.intentionPowerPack` links to https://www.jetbrains.com/mps/webhelp/?preferences.intentionPowerPack which redirects to https://www.jetbrains.com/help/mps/intentions-settings.html.
-The base URL in MPS is defined the [XML configuration](https://github.com/JetBrains/MPS/search?q=webhelp-url) of a few plugins.
-To get the other internal names search for `getHelpTopic` in the [MPS repository](https://github.com/JetBrains/MPS/search?q=getHelpTopic) and/or the [IntelliJ Community repository](https://github.com/JetBrains/intellij-community/search?q=getHelpTopic).
+The base URL in MPS is defined as the [XML configuration](https://github.com/JetBrains/MPS/search?q=webhelp-url) of a few plugins.
+To get the other internal names, search for `getHelpTopic` in the [MPS repository](https://github.com/JetBrains/MPS/search?q=getHelpTopic) and/or the [IntelliJ Community repository](https://github.com/JetBrains/intellij-community/search?q=getHelpTopic).

 The preference form supports a few different input elements: